 When is the best time to change to Xero?

 You can move your accounting to Xero at any stage, but it’s common to wait until the end of your financial year.
-If you rather wait, we recommend that you start the conversion a month earlier to ensure Xero has time to update with your previous information.
+However, we recommend that you start the conversion a month earlier to ensure Xero has time to update with your previous information.

 If you rather not carry out the conversion yourself, you can outsource this task to a Xero Certified User within Accountant Online.
-We can take care of the process, so the system is ready to use and you don’t need to worry about customising the Chart of Accounts or updating the conversion balances.
+We can take care of the process, so the system is ready to use and you don’t need to worry about customising the updating the conversion balances.

 If you are moving to Xero from different software or if you’re setting up on Xero for the first time, our Startup and Scale-Up Accountancy Offers include a free Premium Xero subscription.
 As an online accountant, we’re here to support you in your transition from paper to digital and ensure that you have the right support no matter what stage your business is at.